 If you somehow haven’t bought anything in Istanbul yet and have a hankering for a deal, the nearby Grand and Spice Bazaars will be just what the doctor ordered.
 Luckily, they’re only a short walk from each other.

-Inside both markets, shopkeepers will tempt you over with samples of their brightly coloured Turkish delight or an offer of soft silken shawls.
-Don’t be surprised if they offer to show you a room downstairs, usually filled from floor to ceiling with more wares.
+Inside both markets, shopkeepers will tempt you over with samples of their brightly coloured turkish delight or an offer of soft silken shawls.
+Don’t be surprised if they offer to show you to a room downstairs.
+This will likely be filled from floor to ceiling with more wares.
 Just be sure you tell your friend where you’ve gone (sorry, Emily).

 The Coast